ekrsulov/ttpe/doc/docs/plugins/catalog/lasso.md

 The Lasso plugin extends the core selection system by registering a custom `LassoSelectionStrategy` that implements point-in-polygon detection:

 1. **Activation**: Toggle the lasso mode in the sidebar panel
+2. **Mode Selection**: Choose between closed lasso (polygon) or open lasso (line) using the panel toggle
-2. **Drawing**: Click and drag to draw a free-form path
+3. **Drawing**: Click and drag to draw a free-form path
-3. **Selection**: Release to select all elements whose geometry intersects with the drawn path
+4. **Selection**: Release to select all elements whose geometry intersects with the drawn path
-4. **Visual Feedback**: Dotted line follows cursor during drawing with same styling as selection rectangle
+5. **Visual Feedback**:
+   - Closed lasso: Dotted polygon with semi-transparent fill
+   - Open lasso: Dotted line without fill

-The plugin uses ray-casting algorithm to determine which elements fall within the drawn lasso path, providing intuitive free-form selection capabilities.
+The plugin uses different selection algorithms based on the lasso mode:

+- **Closed Lasso**: Point-in-polygon detection using ray-casting algorithm
+- **Open Lasso**: Line proximity detection that selects elements within 5 pixels of the drawn path

 ## Selection Flow